Softwareologists/feed-my-ledger/docs/data_model.md

 - `reference_id` – Optional link to another record when posting an adjustment.
 - `external_reference` – Optional external identifier such as an invoice number.
 - `tags` – Free form strings used for categorisation.
+- `transaction_description` – Original description from an imported statement line.

 Records are immutable after being committed to the ledger.
 Adjustments are stored as new records referencing the original entry.